Small-mouthed Salamander

 Scientific Name: Ambystoma texanum

-Size: 4.3 – 7” (adult length)
+Size: 4.3 – 7” (adult size)

 Status: Rare and declining throughout range.

-Michigan State Status: Endangered;
+Michigan State Status: Endangered

 MDNR Wildlife Action Plan Status: Species of Greatest Conservation Need